jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It is fatal to enter any war without the will to win it.
+I have just three things to teach: simplicity, patience, compassion.
+These three are your greatest treasures.
-- Douglas MacArthur
+- Laozi

-Updated on: [10/24/2022]
+Updated on: [10/25/2022]
 <!-- #quoteEnd -->
 </pre>